diffkemp/diffkemp/README.md

   internal representation (LLVM IR).
 * All code that is not influenced by the chosen parameter is removed (i.e. program is sliced).
+* Relevant functions are compared syntactically using the SimpLL tool.
-* The llreve tool is used to generate a first order logic formula expressing the fact that the remaining programs are semantically equal
+* The llreve tool is used to generate a first order logic formula expressing the fact that the remaining programs are semantically equal.
 * The generated formula is solved using an automatic SMT solver Z3 and the result determines whether programs are semantically equal or not.